Anshul-Sonpure/Selenium_Java_TestNG_Framework/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 Hi All, This is a Maven Project build on Selenium,Java,TestNG and implementing ExtentReport version 5.0.9.
-To Run the project clone the project update the Maven dependencies.
+To Run the project clone the project update the Maven dependencies.Extent Report is generated in test-output/Reports folder.
+Screenshot are saved in seprate folder.
 To execute the scripts, go to testng.xml, right click and run as -> TestNG Suite.
 Alternatively if you have maven installed you can execute command in cmd-
 ```